burningwave/tools/README.md

 <br/>

 ## Adapter mode
 In this mode you can adapt a Java old version application to Java 9 or later.
-To use this mode you must **run the main of the application adapter with a jdk 9 or later**, load, by using PathHelper, the jdk libraries by which the target application was developed and pass to the method **captureAndStore**, as first parameter, the name of the class of your application that contains the main method.
+To use this mode you must **run the main of the application adapter with a jdk 9 or later**, load, by using `PathHelper`, the jdk libraries by which the target application was developed and pass to the method **`captureAndStore`**, as first parameter, the name of the class of your application that contains the main method.
 In the example below we adapt a Java 8 application to Java 9 or later.
 ```java
 package org.burningwave.tools.examples.twopasscapturer;